 Bubble Wrap Fragile Products While Traveling

 Traveling with your makeup can be a daunting task, from narrowing down which products to take to figuring out how to strategically pack them so they take up less space and stay safe.
-Artistry's tip for ensuring your beloved powders and glass products remain crack-free?
+Jordan's tip for ensuring your beloved powders and glass products remain crack-free?
 Wrap them up.
 "I recommend bubble-wrapping or wrapping a thick, protective fabric around fragile products such as eyeshadow palettes, highlighters, and glass bottles.
 Then place the wrapped products in a waterproof bag," she says.

 Put Individual Eyeshadows in Ice Cube Trays